yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/Syllabus.md

 Pre-Session Readings and Other Activities:
 - Prepare to share feedback on Storytelling with Data Videos and 1st Week’s Summary.
+- Class-related installation required (IT MUST BE IN THIS ORDER!!
+This way we can avoid unnecessary bugs): Most students should have R and Python installed.
+The following is the order to get tensorflow (a deep learning library) installed into your computer.
+The order is to get it installed in python first.
+Then go to RStudio to install a R version there.
+Please install python (in case you haven't already): download [here](https://www.python.org/downloads/).
+Next, in a python environment (python, any jupyter is fine), please [install tensorflow](https://www.tensorflow.org/install/pip).
+Last, go to RStudio, install [R tensorflow](https://tensorflow.rstudio.com/guide/keras/).
+In case anything failed to run, it is completely okay to run tensorflow in python directly (you do not have to go through R).
+Worst case scenario, one can always just skip all installation and run python tensorflow in [Google Colab](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/quickstart/beginner.ipynb) (all you need is a Gmail account).

 Morning Session – Topics and In-Class Activities:
 - Class Laboratory: EDA of a dataset with apply/plyr/dplyr in R. Visualizations as a part of EDA.
 - Introduction into machine learning.
 Supervised and unsupervised learning.
 Machine learning for prediction and interpretation.